randsleadershipslack/documents-and-resources/incident-process.md

 ## Administrators

-The administrator(s) of Rands Leadership as of Fall 2017:
+The administrator(s) of Rands Leadership as of October 27th, 2017:

 Rands ([Michael Lopp](mailto:feedback@randsinrepose.com))